spectrum4/spectrum4/README.md

 Just as above for the aarch64 toolchain, you can also use a different prefix than `z80-unknown-elf-` for the z80 toolchain by exporting the `Z80_TOOLCHAIN_PREFIX` environment variable.

+Note, GNU gas assembly syntax is assumed, so some z80 assemblers may use incompatible syntax.
+GNU gas assembly syntax was chosen for this project to keep the z80 and aarch64 assembly as closely aligned as possible.

 You will also require: